btf-org/flank/README.md

 The above command should automatically open http://localhost:8083, but if it didn't, do that now.

-### 4. Create a report from a SPROC
+### 4. Create a report

-Click on `Import SPROC`, add your DB credentials, then choose a SPROC.
-(This assumes you've already got a database set up with a SPROC you'd like to share)
+Click on `Import SPROC` or `Import query`, add your DB credentials, and follow the instructions.

 ----